Off Herring Cove Road

 With a huff from the old woman, Av stepped out of the line, accompanied Mr. Harrison through an opening in the cashier’s counter and then responding to the man’s gesture, sat on a padded metal chair in front of the man’s desk.

 Awkwardly sitting behind it, Mr. Harrison adjusted his tie with noticeably shaking hands.
 “Sorry for your wait.
 I...I almost didn’t recognize you without Ruth, without your wife...may she rest in peace.”
-Normally the man would have started some small talk, but his customer’s rigid presence forced him instead to say, “Please, next time you...you visit us, come and ask for me, or if you spot me...come right over.”
+Normally the man would've started some small talk, but his customer’s rigid presence forced him instead to say, “Please, next time you...you visit us, come and ask for me, or if you spot me...come right over.”

 “It’s been awhile since you’ve been here.
 I see Mr. Walker here almost weekly,” said the manager, and then clearing his throat, he asked, “What...what’s the pleasure of your visit?
 What can I do for you today?”